What's happening to Azure Database for MySQL - Single Server?

 If you currently have an Azure Database for MySQL - Single Server service hosting production servers, we're glad to let you know that you can migrate your Azure Database for MySQL - Single Server servers to the Azure Database for MySQL - Flexible Server service free of cost using Azure Database for MySQL Import, in-place automigration or Azure Database Migration Service (classic).
 Review the different ways to migrate in the section below.

 As part of this retirement, we no longer support creating new Single Server instances from the Azure portal beginning January 16, 2023 and Azure CLI beginning March 19, 2024.
-If you still need to create Single Server instances to meet business continuity needs, raise an Azure support ticket.
 You'll still be able to create read replicas and perform restores (PITR and geo-restore) for your existing single server instance and this will continue to be supported until the sunset date of September 16, 2024.

 Migrate from Single Server to Flexible Server